Hair Growth Hacks

 Rosemary Oil

-If you're looking to elevate your hair care routine without the hassle of making rosemary water, rosemary oil is a great alternative and even easier to use—plus, you only need to apply it once a week.
-Like rosemary water, rosemary oil promotes hair growth, improves scalp health, and boosts hair thickness and shine.
-To use rosemary oil, dilute a few drops in a carrier oil like jojoba, coconut, or argan oil.
-Mix a few drops of rosemary oil with a tablespoon of your chosen carrier oil, then massage it into your scalp for 5-10 minutes to stimulate blood flow and encourage hair growth.
-Once I have oil in my hair, I use this hair gua sha tool to really massage the oil into my scalp.
-For added benefits, leave the oil in for 30 minutes to an hour before washing it out.
+To use it, dilute a few drops of rosemary essential oil in a carrier oil like jojoba, coconut, or argan oil.
+I usually mix a few drops with about a tablespoon of carrier oil, then massage it into my scalp for 5–10 minutes to boost circulation and stimulate the hair follicles.
+Once the oil is in, I use this hair gua sha tool (or this more affordable option) to work it in even deeper.
+For added benefits, let the oil sit for 30 minutes to an hour before washing it out.

 Previous